-Tardy Policy
+Tardy Procedure

-Teachers will use the following guidelines when students arrive tardy to: For the first period of the day:
+Teachers will use the following guidelines when students arrive tardy to:

+For the first period of the day:

-- Students arriving late to school after 9:00 AM must sign in at the front desk in the office to obtain a late pass to class.
+- Students arriving late to school after 8:40 AM must sign in at the front desk in the office to obtain a late pass to class.
 Students will be counted tardy to school.
-If a student arrives to class after 9:10 AM, teachers should send students to the main office for a pass so the tardy to school is recorded. - If students are in the building but arrive to class between 9:00-9:09 AM without a pass, teachers should follow the procedures listed under "For tardies to ALL classes" below. - Reasons such as, but not limited to, car trouble, traffic, oversleeping, missing the bus, assumptions about school delays or closures, and parents taking responsibility will result in a tardy and/or absence being marked as unexcused. - Unexcused tardies to school per semester will be handled in the following manner: - 1st and 2nd: Office verbal warning and parent contact - o 3rd 5th: Office-assigned detention and parent contact - After 5th tardy: Administrators may assign various consequences including, but not limited to, Friday school, before- or after-school detentions, in-school suspension, out-of school suspension, community service, or restorative practices.
+If a student arrives to class after 8:45 AM, teachers should send students to the main office for a pass so the tardy to school is recorded. - If students are in the building but arrive to class between 8:40-8:45 AM without a pass, teachers should follow the procedures listed under "For tardies to ALL classes" below. - Reasons such as, but not limited to, car trouble, traffic, oversleeping, missing the bus, assumptions about school delays or closures, and parents taking responsibility will result in a tardy and/or absence being marked as unexcused. - Unexcused tardies to school per semester will be handled in the following manner: - 3rd and 4th: Office verbal warning and parent contact - o 5th-7th: Lunch Detention - o 8th-12th: After School Detention - o 12th-15th: Friday Night School